Knowing God’s Work Today

 To know God’s work in these times is, for the most part, to know God incarnate of the last days, what His principal ministry is, and what He has come to do on earth.
 I have previously mentioned in My words that God has come to earth (during the last days) to set an exemplar before departing.
 How does God set this exemplar?
 By speaking words, by working and speaking throughout the land.
 This is God’s work during the last days; He only speaks, so that the earth becomes a world of words, so that every person is provided for and enlightened by His words, and so that man’s spirit is awakened and he is clear about the visions.
 During the last days, God incarnate has come to earth chiefly in order to speak words.
 When Jesus came, He spread the gospel of the kingdom of heaven, and accomplished the work of redemption of the crucifixion.
 He brought an end to the Age of Law, and abolished all the old things.
 The arrival of Jesus ended the Age of Law and ushered in the Age of Grace.
 The arrival of God incarnate of the last days has brought an end to the Age of Grace.
 He has come chiefly to speak His words, to use words to make man perfect, to illuminate and enlighten man, and to remove the place of the vague God within man’s heart.
 This is not the stage of work that Jesus did when He came.
-When Jesus came, He performed many miracles, He healed and cast out demons, and He did the work of redemption of the crucifixion.
+When Jesus came, He performed many miracles, He healed the sick and cast out demons, and He did the work of redemption of the crucifixion.
 As a consequence, in his conceptions, man believes that this is how God should be.
-For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed and cast out demons, and He spread the gospel of the kingdom of heaven.
+For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed the sick and cast out demons, and He spread the gospel of the kingdom of heaven.
 In one regard, the incarnation of God during the last days removes the place held by the vague God in the conceptions of man, so that there is no longer the image of the vague God in man’s heart.
-Through His actual words and actual work, His movement across all lands, and the exceptionally real and normal work that He does among man, He causes man to know the reality of God, and removes the place of the vague God in man's heart.
+Through His actual words and actual work, His movement across all lands, and the exceptionally real and normal work that He does among man, He causes man to know the reality of God, and removes the place of the vague God in man’s heart.
 In another regard, God uses the words spoken by His flesh to make man complete, and accomplish all things.
 This is the work that God will accomplish during the last days.

 What you must know: